prater27/3D_PathPlotter_6DoF/README.md

 A 3D plotter for paths including orientation based on VTK

-You need to have VTK installed: then cmake .    build Run the program and give an intput file
+You need to have VTK installed: then cmake .    build

+Run the program giving next to the executable an intput file

 The input file should have the format: t x y z q1 q2 q3 q4   where q stands for the quaternion describing the orientation, q1 the scalar part of the quaternion